zollf/CITS3200/README.md

 2. Branch of main -> feature/TASK_1-login-front-end
 3. Complete task
 4. Create Pull request to main
-5. Review by other other contributers and pass tests
+5. Review by other other contributors and pass tests
 6. Merge to main 🎉 🎉 🎉

 ## Contributors